chelseabai/Audio-VR-Shooting-Game/README.md

         }

 ### Amplitude Analysis
 Both projectile velocity **(Part 1)** and the size of the generated audio target **(Part 2)** are controlled by amplitude input.
 Real-time total amplitude `totalAmplitude` is obtained by adding up amplitudes of each frequency bin using a “for loop”.
-Since the obtained amplitude is a relative value, we created a variable called `highestAmplitude` to keep track of the highest amplitude recorded so far.
-We then used their ratio to control the game features instead.
+Since the obtained amplitude is a **relative value**, we created a variable called `highestAmplitude` to keep track of the highest amplitude recorded so far.
+We then used their **ratio** to control the game features instead.
 This prevents over scaling of the feature value by sounds which are too loud or too quiet.

         for (int i=0; i < _samples.Length; i++){
             totalAmplitude += _samples[i];